 Besides, there are many picturesque parks and modern galleries where you can take a walk.
 Since it is a modern city, Bucharest also has stylish shopping centers and a fabulous partying scene.

-6# Places to Visit in Romania: Sinaia
+6. Best Places to Visit in Romania: Sinaia

 Sinaia is a resort town center of the Bucegi Mountains known for its breathtaking winter landscape and its historical monastery.